vijaykramesh/pr-lint-action/README.md

 ```
 PASS  ./index.test.js
   pr-lint-action
-    ✓ fails if check_title is true and title does not match (106ms)
+    ✓ fails if check_title is true and title does not match (180ms)
-    ✓ passes if check_title is false and title does not match (67ms)
+    ✓ passes if check_title is false and title does not match (66ms)
-    ✓ passes if check_title is true and title matches (61ms)
+    ✓ passes if check_title is true and title matches (67ms)
-    ✓ fails if check_branch is true and branch does not match (57ms)
+    ✓ fails if check_branch is true and branch does not match (66ms)
-    ✓ passes if check_branch is false and branch does not match (59ms)
+    ✓ passes if check_branch is false and branch does not match (61ms)
-    ✓ passes if check_branch is true and branch matches (57ms)
+    ✓ passes if check_branch is true and branch matches (64ms)
+    ✓ passes if check_commits is true and all commits match (66ms)
+    ✓ fails if check_commits is true and some commits do not match (59ms)
+    ✓ passes if check_commits is false and all commits match (61ms)
+    ✓ passes if check_commits is false and some commits do not match (62ms)
     ✓ fails if check_branch and check_title is true and title does not match (59ms)
-    ✓ fails if check_branch and check_title is true and title does not match (59ms)
+    ✓ fails if check_branch and check_title is true and title does not match (63ms)
-    ✓ passes if check_branch and check_title is true and both match (58ms)
+    ✓ passes if check_branch and check_title is true and both match (61ms)
-    ✓ passes if ignore_case and lower case title/branch (55ms)
+    ✓ passes if ignore_case and lower case title/branch (58ms)
+    ✓ passes if ignore_case and lower case commits (65ms)
-    ✓ fails if not ignore_case and lower case title/branch (109ms)
+    ✓ fails if not ignore_case and lower case title/branch (66ms)
 ```

 ## Contributing